-Shareholder's E Expectations Letter of Expectations 2009/10-2011/12 Service Plan Goals Provide expert services to the Province and its agencies in the procurement of partnership projects Goal 1: Structure and implement public private partnership solutions which serve the public interest Ensure the public interest is served Demonstrate fair, transparent t and competitive processes Support the Province in tackling the challenges of global warming and promote environmentally sensitive infrastructure through public f private partnerships Assist the Province in the application of the \$50 million capital standard policy Build a centre of expertise and excellence that will be recognized for innovation and performance Grow the public private partnership market in B.C.
-Goal 2: Encourage development of the partnership market in British Columbia Improve efficiency and quality of delivery of partnership transactions Remain commercially viable on an ongoing basis Goal 3: Remain commercially viable and increase productivity

-The Board is supported by two subcommittees.
-The Audit and Risk Management Committee provides oversight of key financial information.
-This includes audited financial statements, quarterly financial statements, the annual report and any quarterly reports, the service plan, annual business plan, operating and capital budgets and any budget presentations to government.
-The committee also reviews the company's risk management, internal controls and information systems.
-The committee members are:

-Harold Calla (Chair), Susan Conner, Dan Doyle, Dan George and Sharon White.
+Shareholder's Expectation ons Letter of Expectations 2009/10-2011/12 Service Plan Goals Assist the Province in meeting its infrastructure needs by providing innovation, leadership and expertise in public procurement Provide expert services to the Province and its agencies in the procurement of PPP projects Goal 1: Structure and implement public private partnership solutions which serve the public interest • Pursue PPPs that advance the public interest and will meet specific public policy objectives, improve services, achieve environmental quality, energy efficiency and sustainability objectives and achieve value for money ٠ Continue to demonstrate transparent and competitive processes ٠ Support the Province in tackling the challenges of global warming and promote environmentally sensitive infrastructure through PPPs • Provide policy advice to the shareholder on alternative procurement, PPPs and capital asset management when required • Assist the Province in the application of the \$50 million capital standard policy • Grow the PPP market in B.C., building a centre of expertise and excellence that will be recognized for innovation and performance Goal 2: Encourage development of the partnership market in British Columbia Continue to improve the efficiency and quality of delivery of PPP transactions Remain commercially viable on an ongoing basis by ensuring revenues meet or exceed expenses and achieve annual net income margin targets of 12 per cent (pre-variable compensation) Identify examples of productivity measures and targets, where appropriate, for inclusion in the annual Goal 3: Remain commercially viable and increase productivity report and service plan includes audited financial statements, quarterly financial statements, the annual report and any quarterly reports, the service plan, annual business plan, operating and capital budgets and any budget presentations to government.
+The committee also reviews the Company's risk management, internal controls and information systems.
+The committee members are: Susan Conner (Chair), Harold Calla, Dan Doyle, Dan George and Sharon White.
 The Board Chair and the Chair of the Human Resources and Governance Committee also attend meetings of the Audit and Risk Management Committee.

 The Human Resources and Governance Committee assists the Board with human resource issues, compensation matters and the establishment of a plan of continuity and development for senior management.
-The committee also provides a focus on corporate governance to enhance the performance of the company.
-The committee members are: Celia Courchene (Chair), Ed Andersen, Colin Dobell, Gordon Steele and Kirsten Tisdale.
+The committee also provides a focus on corporate governance to enhance the performance of the Company.
+The committee members are: Kirsten Tisdale (Chair), Ed Andersen, Celia Courchene, Colin Dobell and Gordon Steele.
 The Board Chair and the Chair of the Audit and Risk Management Committee also attend meetings of the Human Resources and Governance Committee.